 - Any consent forms will be presented to the owner in the parking lot for completion.

 - If owners choose to move forward with the recommended treatment, they will be asked for payment information at the time the consent forms are presented.
 This is so they can make a deposit for half the amount of the estimated cost of care.
-Our payment methods include credit card (Visa, MasterCard, Discover, and American Express).
+Our payment methods include credit cards (Visa, MasterCard, Discover, and American Express).
 We also accept CareCredit.
 If owners are interested in this option, please let our staff know.

 - Animals being discharged will be brought out to the owners.